Boondox: New Album & Return of Turncoat Dirty (2018)

 On May 14, 2018 it was announced that the supergroup The Underground Avengers (Boondox, Bukshot & ClaAs) was signed to the label.
-In mid July the preorders for the album went up, with the title of the album released, Anomally 88 which will be released on August 31, 2018.
+In mid July the preorders for the album went up, with the title of the album released, Anomaly 88 which will be released on August 31, 2018.
 The song Thanos will feature, Twiztid, Tech N9ne, Krizz Kaliko, Rittz, King ISO & Lyte.

 In late July 2018 it was announced that Majik Ninja Entertainment artists Twiztid and Boondox would be performing at the 2018 Blue Ridge Festival.

-On August 1, 2018 Bukshot took to facebook to announce that Lyte's feature on Thanos has been removed, stating in part: "Neither Twiztid, me, MNE or Lyte had anything to do with it being removed.
+On August 1, 2018 Bukshot took to Facebook to announce that Lyte's feature on Thanos has been removed, stating in part: "Neither Twiztid, me, MNE or Lyte had anything to do with it being removed.
 I'll let you connect the dots".

 On Black Friday 2018, preorders went up for Boondox's new album titled Liquor, Lies & Legacy set to be released on January 18, 2019 alongside Gorilla Voltage's new album Gods & Claws.

 In December 2020, Krimsom Crow was released.